 Kodagu is the largest coffee-growing district of India contributing around Rs.
 1200 crores towards export of coffee from Karnataka.
-The increase in domestic and export demand for coffee, cardamom, pepper and recently ginger has resulted in increase in cultivation of uncultivated land in Kodagu.
+The increase in domestic and export demand for coffee, cardamom, pepper and recently ginger has resulted in increase in cultivation of uncultivated lands in Kodagu.
 This is the motivating factor for increase in cultivated area in Kodagu attracting the private forestlands.
 This in turn influenced encroachment of Devara kadu lands.
-Area under Devara kadu varies widely.
-The size of Devara kadu varied from 0.11 acre to 1315 acres.
-The Neerulli Bana with 1315 acres is the largest Devara kadu in Kodagu district.
-The modal size of Devara kadu varied between five and ten acres.
+Area per devara kadu varies widely from 0.11 acre to 1315 acres.
+The Neerulli Bana with 1315 acres is the largest Devara kadu in Kodagu district, while the modal size of Devara kadu varied between five and ten acres.

-The Forestry College, UAS, Ponnampet, recently (2000) conducted the Devara kadu festival where the temple committees met and shared their experiences regarding preservation of Devara kadu.
-About 25 per cent of the temple committee heads indicated that their Devara kadu has been encroached.
+According to Kushalappa (1999), about 25 per cent of deva thakkas (temple committee heads) indicated that their Devara kadu has been encroached.
 The total area of such Devara kadu worked to 557 acres, of which 116 acres were reported as encroached by the temple committees.
 Thus encroached area formed 21 per cent of the total Devara kadu area (Table 1).